-If you're taking a Mediterranean cruise or ferry and Rome is your destination or one of your ports of call, your ship will dock at the Port of Civitavecchia, the modern port of Rome located west of the Eternal City.
+If you're taking a Mediterranean cruise or ferry and Rome is your destination or one of your ports of call, your ship will dock at the Port of Civitavecchia, the modern port of Rome located northwest of the Eternal City.
 From there you may need to get to the airport or into Rome (or the reverse if you need to get to your cruise ship or ferry).
 Here's how to do it:

 Civitavecchia into Central Rome by Train

 There is a train station in the town of Civitavecchia with several trains per hour going to Rome's central station, Termini.
-Local trains take you to Rome's central station (Roma Termini) in about an hour and 20 minutes.
-Faster trains can make it in under an hour, but costs three times as much.
+Local trains take about an hour and 20 minutes to reach Termini, while faster trains can make it in under an hour, but costs three times as much.
 The station is close to the entrance of the port, but quite a distance from where passengers usually disembark.
 You can walk the approximately 2 km to the station, or take a bus from Largo della Pace.
 You can buy a €2 bus ticket at the Largo della Pace transit station.

 Civitavecchia to Rome Airport Fiumicino by Train